Are you Instagrammable? The truth about User-Generated Content

 Although, all reasonings are interesting to explore in order to generate even more personalised UGC, and studying those will be key if this is a step you want to take, but generally speaking, you need to ensure you create an environment I which all of your customers feel as if there is something to share.
 All customers inclined to share are vital to you.

 2. Let your environments call for action – visually!

 A beautiful sight is, of course, likely to be visually appealing and photographed.

 However, not only the design of your environment should be solemnly visual-oriented, but also the UGC it will leverage.
-Visual content is currently, by far, the most favorited content on the market, and leveraging such is, therefore, crucial.
+Visual content is currently, by far, the most favoured content on the market, and leveraging such is, therefore, crucial.

-This can be done by creating particular spots, which are worth capturing because they play into the customers’ humor, sense of beauty or create an emotional connection (to name just a few ideas).
+This can be done by creating particular spots, which are worth capturing because they play into the customers’ humour, sense of beauty or create an emotional connection (to name just a few ideas).
 This visual-orientation should be incorporated from the tickets, no matter if they are physical or digital on the customers’ mobile devices, up until the review follow-up email sent after their visit.

 Not to forget!
 A good step to take is also to propose and expose certain hashtags that will guide and nudge your customers to share their content in connection to you.

 Another tool you should have in your repertoire is offering incentives for shared content.
 Incentives can range from discounts to free tickets, or recognition by responding, reposting, and sharing a users' content!

 You can be creative in what you believe is the most interesting to your customers.